Obituary of Tim Fuller

 Tim’s celebration of life will be Saturday, September 21, 2019 at Centenary United Methodist Church in Bath, NY.
 Calling hours will be at ten o’clock, with services at noon.
 Tim was not a fan of getting dressed up – he was happiest in a running shirt or Broncos attire with jeans or shorts.
 Casual attire is requested.
 If you have a running shirt, or Broncos attire we encourage you to wear them in honor of Tim.

-In Lieu of flowers, please consider a donation in Tim’s memory to Rocky Mountain National Park through the Rocky Mountain Conservancy (with focus on the Trail Improvement Fund) https://rmconservancy.org/product/donation/ or St. Jude’s Children’s Hospital https://fundraising.stjude.org/site/TR/GiftFunds/GiftFunds?px=6094614&pg=personal&fr_id=39300To send flowers to the family of Tim Fuller, please visit Tribute Store
+In Lieu of flowers, please consider a donation in Tim’s memory to Rocky Mountain National Park through the Rocky Mountain Conservancy (with focus on the Trail Improvement Fund) https://rmconservancy.org/product/donation/ or St. Jude’s Children’s Hospital https://fundraising.stjude.org/site/TR/GiftFunds/GiftFunds?px=6094614&pg=personal&fr_id=39300To send flowers to the family or plant a tree in memory of Tim Fuller, please visit Tribute Store